 The Eurosystem and the European Payments Council are using indicators to measure the progress of migration to EMV on a regular basis.

-A further push towards the integration of the European payments market is expected in the Green Paper "Towards an integrated European market for card, internet and mobile payments” published by the European Commission in spring 2012.
-Consultation replies are published since June 2012.
+A further push towards the integration of the European payments market is given in the Green Paper "Towards an integrated European market for card, internet and mobile payments", published by the European Commission in spring 2012.

 1The acquirer is the company that concludes the necessary contracts for collecting and settling card debts along with the companies and traders, which accept the card as a means of payment.